-The textile industry is one of the largest industries in the world producing on average 60 billion kilograms of fabric annually.
-Textile dyeing has become one of the most environmentally polluting industries degrading water, air and soil in areas of production.
+The textile industry is one of the largest industries in the world – producing on average 60 billion kilograms of fabric annually.
+Textile dyeing has become one of the most environmentally polluting industries on the planet – degrading water, air and soil in areas of production.
 Are you aware that 72 toxic chemicals have been identified in fresh water systems coming solely from textile dyeing?

 Not so Natural Dyes:

 Until the mid 19th century the majority of dyes used were produced naturally.
-Mauveine, a mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
+Mauveine, a synthetic mauve pigment obtained from aniline, was produced in 1856, and since then synthetic dyes have dominated the industry.
 Synthetic dyes are more affordable, can be produced in a wider variety of colors, and are very easy to produce.
 Unfortunately, the shift to synthetic dyes has been extremely detrimental to the health of our planet.
-The effects on our planet include air, water and soil pollution.
-Let’s take a look at some statistics on textile dyeing.
+The effects on our planet include: air, water and soil pollution.

 Facts on Textile Dyeing:

-- 17 to 20% of industrial water pollution is caused by fabric dyes and treatments.
+- 17% to 20% of all industrial water pollution is caused by fabric dyes and treatments.

 - It’s the estimated 10,000 different dyes are used industrially.